bulko20/Mete148-Scripts/README.md

 # general-scripts

-This folder consists of the other general scripts that I used in my study that produced different visualization maps such as DEM maps, PAR extent, etc.
+This directory consists of the other general scripts that I used in my study that produced different visualization maps such as DEM maps, PAR extent, etc.